cloudflare/cloudflare-docs/products/pages/src/content/getting-started/index.md

 <Aside>

 Don't have a project?
-[Check out our extensive How To section](/how-to) to learn how to create and deploy common frameworks and tools to Cloudflare Pages.
+[Check out our extensive How-To section](/how-to) to learn how to create and deploy common frameworks and tools to Cloudflare Pages.

 </Aside>